V-GEN-Lab/ViperSubmit/README.md

 - **Collection_Date:** Collection date
 - **Authors:** Name of the authors (please follow the example)

-To execute the influenza scripts, use the command below:
+To execute the influenza scripts, use the command below: <br />
+(Don’t forget to activate the conda environment)

  ```sh
    python3 subGisaid_FLU.py --input  --output  --D --fasta  --cover